Cupmouse/exchangedataset-documentation/docs/http/filter.md

 This Endpoint consumes quota by transferred data (=size of response body in bytes).

+Orderbook channels only consume 1/10 of normal.

+Each request will consume at least 1024bytes (1kb) of quota.

 ## Parameters

 | Name       | Type       | Description                                                                | Default Value        |